Smusoni/aws-cloud-practitioner-portfolio/projects/09-dynamodb-homework-database/cleanup.md

 # Cleanup — Create a Homework Tracker Database with DynamoDB

 ## What must be deleted or disabled to stop charges
-- [ ] TODO
+- [ ] Delete the 'HomeworkTracker' DynamoDB table (DynamoDB

 ## Cleanup performed on
-Date: TODO
+Date: 06/08/26
+/
 ## Verification
-> TODO: How did you confirm nothing is still billing? (e.g., resource list empty, Cost Explorer the next day)
+> After deleting, the tables list no longer shows HomeworkTracker.
+DynanmoDB storage was within the Free Tier, so no chareges expected.